 4. Choose the Right Channels

 Every social media platform reaches different demographics and has different innate purposes.
 LinkedIn is an excellent platform for recruiting and job seekers.
 Here, you’ll find candidates actively looking for work and passive candidates willing to take a better offer.
 Instagram is typically where Millennials and Gen Z-ers go to check out more visual, fun messages.
 Twitter is mainly about news headlines and trending hashtags.
 This is a fantastic place for your polls and quippy questions.
 Lastly, Facebook has become the world’s largest address book.
-You can find (almost) everyone on Facebook.
-Knowing what each social media site is designed for helps you maximize marketing efforts for your job opportunity.
+You can find almost everyone on Facebook (but don’t expect Gen Z to spend much time scrolling through their feeds — they’re more inclined to be on Instagram).
+Simply put, knowing what each social media site is designed for helps you maximize marketing efforts for your job opportunity.

 Ultimately, recruiting online takes research, just like any other form of marketing.
 However, social media — at its core — is meant to be fun and relaxing.
 Enjoy the questions you ask and the comments you interact with.
 At the end of the day, you want to mesh well with your next hire.